Shahriar9000/CMPT353_Final_Project/README.md

+# Overview
+Apply machine learning and statistical analysis on g-force, linear acceleration and angular velocity data collected from phone sensors, to detect walking patterns of individuals and determine their physical characteristics.

 # Data Collection

 Data was collected using the Android app, PhysicsToolbox.The data can be found in the folder "Data".
 Data contains g-foce, linear acceleration & angular velocity data in csv form.